Psychological Healing

 —1 Maccabees 3:18-19

-Now, Judas fought with faith and a sword because that was all he had.
+Judas, however, fought with a sword because that was all he had.

 But once God gave us His only Son, we entered a new reality and a new covenant.
-Jesus, according to His own example, told us to pray for our enemies, not hate them or fight them.
-And He gave us His Body and Blood as a guarantee of His eternal love for us.
+The old ways of war and killing and acquisition and defense of territory were overturned.
+Jesus, according to His own example, told us to pray for our enemies, not to hate them or fight them.
+Moreover, He gave us His Body and Blood as a guarantee of His eternal love for us.

-The real battle, therefore, is between Satan and your soul, not between you and other persons.
+Ultimately, the real battle is between Satan and your soul, not between you and other persons.
 Have no doubts that Satan will tempt you through others in every way he can, to induce you to turn against your baptismal promises.
 And God will allow him to tempt you, as a way of strengthening and purifying your soul.

 Not for vengeance did the LORD put them in the crucible to try their hearts, nor has He done so with us.
 It is by way of admonition that He chastises those who are close to Him.